 It won’t just be a case of halting the destructive behavior; change will be apparent in multiple aspects of their lifestyle.
 Self-care and self-understanding are both present in this treatment stage, but counseling is required to keep them on the right path.

-5. Maintenance Stage
+5. Maintenance Stage of Addiction Recovery

 During the maintenance stage, the individual is working hard to prevent addiction recovery relapse.
 They’re also keeping up the lifestyle changes they made, like getting regular exercise, recreational activities, staying sober, paying attention to sleep hygiene and attending support groups.
 They don’t feel the urge to relapse as frequently as people in the action stage, so their confidence grows and they truly believe in their ability to maintain sobriety long term.